Lie Algebroid Invariants for Subgeometry: The invariant filtration for Riemannian subgeometry

-Under the identification ${\mathfrak g} \times M \cong \mathfrak{so}[TM]$ the canonical algebraic bracket on sections of ${\mathfrak g} \times M$ coincides with the torsion of $\nabla$, which is given explicitly in \eqrefs{rias2}{torsion}, \eqrefs{rias2}{torsion2} above.
-From this we may determine the corresponding algebraic bracket on sections of $E$:
+Under the identification ${\mathfrak g} \times M \cong \mathfrak{so}[TM]$ the canonical algebraic bracket on sections of ${\mathfrak g} \times M$ coincides with the torsion of $\nabla$, which is given explicitly in~\eqref{torsion}, \eqref{torsion2} above.
+From this we may determine the corresponding algebraic bracket on sections of~$E$:

 This bracket is necessarily $\nabla $-invariant.
-Since, furthermore, the Mauer-Cartan equation \eqrefs{croon}{mce} must hold, one now readily establishes the earlier claim \eqrefs{logs}{logs:1} regarding the Lie algebroid bracket on $A(f)$.
+Since, furthermore, the Maurer--Cartan equations \eqref{mce} must hold, one now readily establishes the earlier claim \eqref{logs:1} regarding the Lie algebroid bracket on $A(f)$.